Sailing and biking around the Lake IJssel

 8 days / 7 nights | Ship: Clipper Elizabeth | Self guided cycling tours

-Historic harbour towns, green polder scenery and former islands on the Ijsselmeer.
+Cycling to historic harbour towns, green polder scenery and former islands on the Ijsselmeer.

-Take an exciting discovery tour on a stylish and beautifully appointed sailing ship.
-Your tour starts in Amsterdam and takes you along the Ijsselmeer coast.
+Take with bikes an exciting discovery tour on a stylish and beautifully appointed sailing ship.
+Your boat and bike tour starts in Amsterdam and takes you along the Ijsselmeer coast.
 The charming historic towns, the polders and the villages of the interior are connected by excellent cycle paths.
 In Monnickendam, Hoorn and Enkhuizen you’ll discover the old trading towns from the era of the Dutch East India Company.
 On the Ijsselmeer’s eastern shore you can visit the provinces of Friesland and Flevoland with the former islands of Urk and Schokland.
 On the final day, wind and weather permitting, you set off under full sail again for Amsterdam.
 Here you have plenty of time to enjoy an evening seeing the sights of the capital.

 Itinerary Amsterdam - Amsterdam